dedis/popstellar/README.md

 # overview
 Back-end for the Proof-of-personhood application.
-To run the backend simply : `go run main.go <mode> <address>` where `<mode>` can be either 'o' or 'w' (for organizer and witness respectively) and address is the adress and port on which the server should run (e.g. localhost:8080)
+To run the backend simply : `go run main.go <mode> <address>` where `<mode>` can be either 'o' or 'w' (for organizer and witness respectively) and address is the address and port on which the server should run (e.g. localhost:8080)

 # Packages